 For lunch, the le Rève wines were expertly paired with an Asian-inspired menu prepared by Olivier Cheng Catering & Events.
-We savored Tuna Crudo with avocado and radish, miso-glazed black cod and an iced passion fruit soufflé with a sesame tuile.
-Eileen commented that “oftentimes people think sparkling wines only go with caviar and foie gras and smoked salmon, but it’s such a versatile wine and can go with an array of flavors, herbs and spices, like in today’s lunch.”
+We savored tuna crudo with avocado and radish, miso-glazed black cod, and an iced passion fruit soufflé with a sesame tuile.
+Eileen commented that “oftentimes people think sparkling wines only go with caviar, foie gras and smoked salmon, but it’s such a versatile wine and can go with an array of flavors, herbs and spices, like in today’s lunch.”

 (Find a similar Tuna Crudo Recipe here).

 VISITING DOMAINE CARNEROS